CEPS Annual Report

 Financial Overview and Outlook

 CEPS’ revenue comes from a wide variety of sources, which is fundamental to maintaining our independence.
 We also coordinate several projects funded by many EU entities.
-In 2021 almost 50.6 % of our net revenues came from EU calls for tenders and EU grants.
-We received a further 16.93 % for memberships from a diverse group of corporations and institutions, that appreciate our insights.
-The remaining income was generated through projects with private organisations (10.8 %), national governments (7 %) and foundations (4 %).
-An additional 7 % of CEPS’ income is generated through the organisation of events, such as the Ideas Lab, and from projects for other EU agencies.
-This breakdown does not include revenue earmarked for CEPS’ partners in projects.
+In 2022, 53.5 % of our net revenues came from calls for tenders and grants from EU Institutions.
+We received a further 17 % from membership fees that include a diverse group of corporations and institutions.
+The remaining income was generated through projects with private organisations (14.2 %), national governments (5 %) and foundations (8.6 %), as well as through the organisation of events, such as the Ideas Lab.
+This breakdown does not include revenue earmarked for CEPS’ various project partners.

 As the only think tank in Europe covering nearly all EU policy areas, CEPS is in a unique position to provide a 360-degree viewpoint on any policy proposal and we are also able to identify potential synergies and cross-cutting implications.